Prudential Financial Planning Services

 What to Watch Out For

 As noted earlier, IARs also sell securities and insurance products.
-These multiple roles can pose a conflict of interest when they are advising clients to buy products that they earn commissions on.
-This is especially the case when a client first engages an IAR to create a financial plan and then asks him or her to implement it.
-The IAR is technically bound by their fiduciary duty only when making the plan - and not when implementing it.
-When given investment recommendations, clients should ask why the IAR recommended them over other similar products and whether the rep will earn a commission.
+These multiple roles can pose a potential conflict of interest when they are advising clients to buy products that they earn commissions on.
+However, IARs are legally bound by their fiduciary duty when making recommendations to clients, putting their best interests over anything else.

 All information was accurate as of the writing of this article.